Franisz/zUtilities/README.md

   - This feature can be disabled in `gothic.ini` with `TrampleMeatbugs` option.

+- Allows to highlight munition used by currently equipped ranged weapon.

+  - This feature can be disabled in `gothic.ini` with `ActivateUsedMunition` option.

+- Allows to see on the status bars how much hovered item will heal.

+  - Heal value is based on the `count` value of the item associated with the `text` that is equal to the original recovery string variables `NAME_BONUS_HP` and `NAME_BONUS_MANA`.
+  - This feature can be disabled in `gothic.ini` with `RecoveryVisualization` option.

 - Allows to display debug info data about focused vob or selected in the inventory item.

   - Use `zutilities debug` command to toggle on/off.